 Twenty-three-year-old Ontario native Jahron Brathwaite, better known as PARTYNEXTDOOR (PND or Party), began songwriting at the age of 18.
 A plethora of resources and tools at his disposal has helped him to hone his deep, furrowed sound, and as a result, PND has consistently created intimate music with tears of sexual deviance and emotional ponderance — music that has earned him international recognition.
 The highlights of his career so far include his close relationship with the Canadian record label OVO Sound and it’s co-founder, Drake, his boat show writing about contemporary love on Rihanna’s summer hit “Work” and his standout 2016 studio album, PARTYNEXTDOOR3 (P3).

 With the culmination these feats, PND surprised fans by adding to his discography a new installment to his “Colours” series, a four-track EP titled Colours 2, out now on OVO Sound/Warner Brother’s.
 On this 17-and-a-half-minute project, PND trudges through patented Toronto filters, big basses and wavy, drunken melodies on his way to detailing nights of lust, longing and dolor.
-The project’s lo-fi interpolation was a result of the executive production of Party’s long-time friend and collaborator, G. Ry.
-According to recent interviews, the album’s manufactoring took place over a single week, with continual communication between the artist and producer.
+The project’s lo-fi interpolation was a result of executive production of Party’s long-time friend and collaborator, G. Ry.
+According to recent interviews, the album’s manufacturing took place over a single week, with continual communication between the artist and producer.

 The project was released on several platforms, including Apple Music, Spotify and Tidal, but was also recently uploaded as a different version on SoundCloud.
 The SoundCloud intro starts with OVO label-mate Majid Al Maskati (of Majid Jordan) harmonizing over a series of drum sounds, including a weak kick and clap-snap combos.
 The track is then rounded out with a congratulatory phone call from G. Ry’s incarcerated twin brother, Roland.